TheGoat1230/YesAI/README.md

-# YesAI - The Friendly Metadata Remover
+# YesAI - The Friendly Metadata/Invisible Watermark Remover

 YesAI is written in Python using the PIL (Pillow) library.
 It takes images (.png/.jpg/.jpeg) and removes the metadata, clearing out any AI related information from the header.
 This was written with the sole intention of testing and is not meant to harm artists.
 If an artist does not want their work used, respect it!